bagisto/bagisto-docs/src/package-development/menu.md

 **Admin Menu**: This section focuses on the backend navigation that administrators use to manage the system.
 Specifically, we will cover how to create custom admin menu items for your package.

 Admin menus provide navigation structure for your package's administrative interface in Bagisto.
-They allow administrators to easily access different sections and features of your package from the admin panel sidebar.
+They allow administrators to reach different sections and features of your package from the admin panel sidebar.

 For our RMA package, we'll create a simple admin menu that provides access to the return requests listing page, demonstrating how to integrate your package seamlessly into Bagisto's admin navigation.